MATTopo: Topology-preserving Medial Axis Transform with Restricted Power Diagram: Related Works

 \section{Related Works}

-In this section, we review several representative works for approximating medial axis.
-Since our work relies on the computation of power diagrams in restricted domains, we also review algorithms for computing restricted Voronoi and power diagrams in volumes.
+In this section, we review several representative works for approximating the 3D medial axis.
+Additionally, since our work relies on the computation of power diagrams in restricted domains, we also review algorithms for computing restricted Voronoi and power diagrams in volumes.